 I tried a few versions of these cookies to come up with the perfect recipe for you.
 I tried them with with a good amount of applesauce, a small amount of it, and without any applesauce.
 All three gave me different results, all delicious but with different textures and slightly different flavors.
 But my perfect recipe fell somewhere in the middle.

 So how do you make the perfect vegan snickerdoodles?

-- To make the perfect snickerdoodles, I tried this recipe several times, with 1/4 cup of applesauce, 2 tbsp of applesauce and no applesauce.
-The cookies in the photos were made without applesauce, but my favorite version — and the one I’m sharing with you — was the one with 2 tbsp applesauce.
-The version with 4 tbsp of applesauce spread a little too much, making the cookies thin, although they were still delicious.
+- To make the perfect snickerdoodles, I tried this recipe several times, with ¼ cup of applesauce, 2 tablespoon of applesauce and no applesauce.
+The cookies in the photos were made without applesauce, but my favorite version -- and the one I'm sharing with you -- was the one with 2 tablespoon applesauce.
+The version with 4 tablespoon of applesauce spread a little too much, making the cookies thin, although they were still delicious.
 The version with no applesauce was tasty and had great texture but probably could use a little more softness.
-The version with 2 tbsp applesauce gives the perfect softness and thickness and it will have those pretty crinkles, although fewer than what you see in these pictures.
+The version with 2 tablespoon applesauce gives the perfect softness and thickness and it will have those pretty crinkles, although fewer than what you see in these pictures.

 - You will need cream of tartar for the snickerdoodles, for that characteristic flavor and to help make them chewy.

 - Cookie recipes rarely use eggs, but snickerdoodles are an exception.
 Here, the eggs help enhance the texture and flavor of the cookies.
 We won't use eggs, of course, but applesauce works just as well.